 This common foundation gives Transdev the assets it needs to meet the challenges of a changing world.
 The Group has set itself targets for reducing greenhouse gas emissions and has adopted the "Moving Green" environmental strategy to achieve them.
-We offer mobility needs of each region, of our achievements around the world electric, battery-powered or hydrogen-powered vehicles.

-The Group, in all its committed to adapting solutions tailored to the ferries). to climate change.
-We offer mobility solutions tailored to the needs of drawing on the diversity as well as low-density each region, drawing on the great diversity of our achievements around the world.
-Since the end of coach, bicycle, transport on demand...) or on water (river and sea shuttles and
+The Group, in all its to climate change.
+We offer mobility solutions each region, drawing on the great diversity of our achievements around the world.
+Since the end of operating scope including First Transit